-Lack of knowledge was the most frequently reported difficulty faced by both surveyed online and offline businesses in using digital tools.
-However, poor or no internet connectivity and high cost were more often cited as difficulties by surveyed online businesses rather than offline MSMEs.
-Both surveyed online and offline MSMEs were eager to learn more about using digital tools in their customer-facing work.
+Lack of knowledge was the most frequently reported difficulty faced by both online and offline businesses in using digital tools.
+However, poor or no connectivity and high cost were more often cited as difficulties by online businesses rather than offline.
+Both online and offline MSMEs were eager to learn more about using digital tools in their customer-facing work.

-Lack of knowledge was the most frequently reported difficulty that surveyed online and offline MSMEs reported facing in using digital tools:
+Lack of knowledge was the most frequently reported difficulty that online and offline MSMEs reported facing in using digital tools: